 As entrepreneurs, we can only do our best work if our minds and bodies are at their best.
-We can be deeply concentrated on the task at hand or be on the go on the road.
-At the end of the day we realize we forget to take care of ourselves.
+We can be deeply concentrated on the task at hand or on the road.
+At the end of the day we realize we forgot to take care of ourselves.
 Registered Dietitian Angela Drew, tells us how to better prepare for the day and keep it healthy.

 Written by Angela Drew, RD LDN CDE